vojtasvoboda/oc-brands-plugin-override-example/README.md

 });
 ```

-## Extend form fields
+## Add new form fields

 ```
 // extend VojtaSvoboda.Brand Brands controller
 Brands::extendFormFields(function($form, $model, $context)
 {
+    // apply only for Brand model
     if (!$model instanceof Brand) {
         return;
     }

-    // new fields
+    // add new fields
     $configFile = __DIR__ . '/config/brands_fields.yaml';
     $config = Yaml::parse(File::get($configFile));
     $form->addFields($config);
 });
 ```

+For adding new tab fields use `$form->addTabFields()` method.

-## Removing form items
+## Remove form fields

+Code is the same like for Add new form field above, just change method name:

 ```
 // remove logo
 $form->removeField('logo');
 ```

-## Move form item to different place
+## Update form fields

-Just remove form item and than add it again to new place.
+Just remove form item and than add it again with new parameters.

-## Extend listing columns
+## Add new columns to backend list

 ```
 // extend user listing